 - Conducting activities that do not allow adequate time for study or sleep.

 - Requiring new members to enter the house or building through a side door or entrance not normally used to enter.

 - Requiring new members to yell when entering or leaving the house or building.

 - Work projects without the participation of the full membership.

 - Any action which would be perceived as inflicting physical abuse/harm to an individual, for example, paddling or throwing things at new members.

 Please note: This list by no means covers all activities and actions that can be considered hazing.
-Should you have questions or desire clarification of any of these items, please contact the Office of Student Activities: stop by the Student Center, second floor office suite, or call 732-571-3586.
+Should you have questions or desire clarification of any of these items, please contact the Office of Student Engagement: stop by the Student Center, second floor office suite, or call 732-571-3586.